metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 Nginx as a front-end for Plack, and be sure to use HTTPS / TLS.
 The good news is that you only need to configure Apache / Nginx once (in a while).

-A sample pepper\_apache.conf file will be saved under /opt/pepper/template/system after you run 'sudo pepper setup'.
+A sample pepper\_apache.conf file will be saved under $ENV{HOME}/pepper/template/system after you run 'pepper setup'.
 Use this file as a basis for adding a virtual host configuration under /etc/apache2/conf-enabled .
 Several comments have been added with friendly suggestions.
 You will want to enable several Apahce modules:

         # a2enmod proxy ssl headers proxy_http rewrite

-Nginx is a great web server preferred by many smart people.
-I prefer Apache because it can use ModSecurity with much less effort.
+Nginx is a fine web server, but I recommend Apache as it can be integrated with ModSecurity with much less effort.

 Use Systemd keep Pepper online as a server (like Apache or MySQL).
-You will find an example SystemD service/config file at /opt/pepper/template/system/pepper.service .
+You will find an example SystemD service/config file at $ENV{HOME}/pepper/template/system/pepper.service .
 Customize this to your needs, such as changing the '30' on the 'ExecStart' line to have more/less workers, and follow your OS guides to install as a SystemD service.